SanjaIlin-CarrerFoundary/Python_Data_Analysts/README.md

 * The marketing and sales teams are particularly interested in the different types of customers in their system and how their ordering behaviors differ.
 ## Data
+The dataset comprises of information on the following parameters:
++ orders
++ products
++ departments
+The full details of the data are available here.
 ## Tools
 ## Executing the code
 ## Resources